Legal and Privacy

 Customer consents to Publisher using the subprocessors listed at the applicable Publisher URL or as otherwise communicated to Customer.
 Publisher remains responsible for its subprocessors’ compliance with the obligations herein.
 Publisher may update its list of subprocessors from time to time, by providing Customer at least 14-days notice before providing any new subprocessor with access to Personal Data.
 If Customer does not approve of any such changes, Customer may terminate any subscription for the affected Offering without penalty by providing, prior to expiration of the notice period, written notice of termination that includes an explanation of the grounds for non-approval.

 (5) Records of Processing Activities.

 Publisher will maintain all records required by Article 30(2) of the GDPR and, to the extent applicable to the processing of Personal Data on behalf of Customer, make them available to Customer upon request.

 Review of this Policy

 We keep this Policy under regular review.
-This Policy was last updated in December 2022.
+This Policy was last reviewed in September 2023.